colorizenl/colorize-java-commons/readme.md

 - an animation framework that includes scheduling and keyframe animation
 - a component library for Swing applications
+- a command line argument parser
 - assists in sending HTTP requests from applications
-- a framework for working with data sets
 - reading and writing CSV
 - automatic application logging configuration
 - various other utility classes